crispdark/Dfetch/README.md

 # Dfetch

-Dfetch is a command-line utility inspired by [Neofetch](https://github.com/dylanaraps/neofetch?utm_source=chatgpt.com) and written in Go.
-It’s designed to be simple and easy to configure.
-Dfetch focuses on a clean default, a minimal and compact look, and every fast performance.
-It also avoids external dependencies.
+Dfetch allows you to display system information in a simple, fast and visually appealing way.
+Dfetch focuses on looking clean and compact by default while still showing usefull info.
+It also tries to be very fast so you can autostart it with your terminal without having to wait.
+Dfetch also avoids using external dependencies.

+## Why use this?

+I dont really think there is much of a reason to use this over the many other options there are out there.
+I'm just working on this for fun and it doesnt really fill any gap in the market.
+I ts not worse them most other options bu not different either.

 ## Installation